ansible/ansible-documentation/docs/docsite/rst/network/dev_guide/developing_resource_modules_network.rst

 To access the resource module builder:

-1. clone the github repository:
+1. clone the GitHub repository:

   .. code-block:: bash